These recipes for skin soothing calendula bath melts and rich calendula body butter are perfect for dry skin in need of some TLC!

 To make it, you’ll need:

-- optional – a few drops of annatto infused oil for extra natural color (see *note below how to make)
+- optional – a few drops of sea buckthorn oil for added natural yellow color

-- optional – 1 tsp tapioca powder for a silkier, less-greasy feel (I buy HERE, but arrowroot may be substituted)
+- optional – 1 tsp tapioca powder for a silkier, less-greasy feel (arrowroot may be substituted)

-If you’re allergic to mango butter, you can use shea or avocado butter instead.
+Shea will make a richer heavier product, mango butter is a bit drier/less oily, and avocado butter is the lightest option of them all.
 Cocoa and kokum butter are too hard to use in this particular recipe.

 What I love about this project is that no melting is involved.
 Because of that, it whips up super quick and easy!